llama-with-thumbs/covid-console/README.md

 # COVID-19 Dashboard

-Project-based course focusing on best practices (MVC pattern, Airbnb style, Conventional Commits, BEM) and group work, with weekly projects culminating in a Covid dashboard
+This single page app was made as part of The Rolling Scopes School Project-based course focusing on best practices (Airbnb style, Conventional Commits, BEM) and group work, with weekly projects culminating in a Covid dashboard.

 - Deployed at: https://llama-with-thumbs.github.io/covid-console/